billgewrgoulas/Multithreaded-Server/README.md

 Also the implementation gives priority to readers.
 For the tests , a multithreaded client is used for request feeding .

-When a new request arrives a new thread is utilized by the server to serve the request.
+When a new request arrives a new thread is utilized or reused by the server to serve the request.

 ![alt text](https://github.com/billgewrgoulas/Multithreaded-Server/blob/main/Multiserver.png?raw=true)